MartyEz/reverseShell/README.md

 ## Commands

-Baics cmds and shell are using cmd.exe
+Baics cmds and shell are using cmd.exe.
+You can change it to use ps.exe

 - Basics commands
     - systeminfo